mic0des/mcp-security-workshop/diagnostic/STUDENT_INSTRUCTIONS.md

 ## Time budget

 - Read servers A, B, C: 18 min (6 min each, hard timer)
-- Post your verdicts: 2 min
+- Post your verdicts in chat.

 When time is called, we'll discuss together.